dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/connection-management.md

 Of course it is still possible for the DbContext to take control of the connection (just set contextOwnsConnection to true or use one of the other constructors) if you so wish.

 > [!NOTE]
 > There are some additional considerations when using transactions with this new model.
-For details see [Working with Transactions (EF6 Onwards)](~/ef6/saving/transactions.md).
+For details see [Working with Transactions](~/ef6/saving/transactions.md).

 ## Database.Connection.Open()